 photo: Jose R. Lopez

 A National Magazine Award winner, I’m a former reporter and feature writer at The Globe and Mail, Montreal Gazette and New York Daily News, writing freelance for The New York Times since 1990.
 My website has clips, resume, and dozens of useful writing tips.

-Please follow me on Twitter at @CaitlinKellyNYC!
+Please follow me on Twitter at @CaitlinKellyNYC and Instagram at caitlinkellynyc.

 Six of my posts have been Freshly Pressed; here’s the second most recent, about why saying thank you is so important.

-I offer webinars, ($150 for 90 minutes) and individual coaching ($225/hour) — in person here in New York, by phone or via Skype, helpful for bloggers, freelance writers, new or aspiring non-fiction authors and public relations pro’s, with lots of practical tips, insights and advice.
+I offer webinars, ($150 for 90 minutes) and individual coaching ($250/hour) — in person here in New York, by phone or via Skype, helpful for bloggers, freelance writers, new or aspiring non-fiction authors and public relations pro’s, with lots of practical tips, insights and advice.